 The University is committed to announcing a change in its operational status as far in advance as possible.
-The decision to delay or cancel classes and/or the decision to open, delay, or suspend operations will be made by the Chancellor (or Chancellor's designee) upon the recommendation of the Vice Chancellor and Chief of Staff (Chief of Staff).
-The Chief of Staff's recommendation will be based upon information obtained from the Adverse Weather Advisory Committee, which will include employees representing the various campus entities, to include but not be limited to, facilities and grounds, public safety, student affairs, academic affairs and emergency management.
+The decision to delay or cancel classes and/or the decision to open, delay, or suspend operations will be made by the Chancellor (or Chancellor's designee) upon the recommendation of the Provost and the Vice Chancellor for Academic Affairs (Provost) and the Vice Chancellor and

+Chief of Staff (Chief of Staff).
+The recommendation will be based upon information obtained from various campus entities, to include but not be limited to, facilities and grounds, public safety, student affairs, academic affairs and emergency management.
 In addition, information will be considered from local and state law enforcement agencies, the National Weather Service, and other sources.